 APRIL 2024: AINA TARABINI AND JUDITH JACOVKIS

-We invite you to the next GEPS Seminar by Aina Tarabini (Universitat Autònoma de Barcelona) and Judith Jacovkis (Universitat de Barcelona), entitled Perduts pel camí.
-Desigualtats en les transicions educatives després de l’ESO.
+Aina Tarabini (Universitat Autònoma de Barcelona) and Judith Jacovkis (Universitat de Barcelona) presented their book Perduts pel camí.
+Desigualtats en les transicions educatives després de l’ESO for the first time in front of the GEPS members.

 march 2024: manuel ángel río ruiz